Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/user-management-access-controls.md

 -   Specific system components affected
 -   Detailed context of each change

 The process begins with configuring robust log retention.
 Financial and healthcare organizations typically require extensive log preservation, maintaining detailed records for up to seven years.
-For most enterprise environments, a three-year retention period provides a robust balance between compliance and operational efficiency.
+For most enterprise environments, a three-year retention period provides a balance between compliance and operational efficiency.

 In your **Projects** view, click on your project and select the **Event log** tab to get a comprehensive list of events.